DataSnowman/analytics-accelerator/README.md

 - Owner to the Azure Subscription being deployed.
 This is for creation of a separate Analytics Accelerator Resource Group(s) and to delegate roles necessary for this deployment.

-## Create an Azure Synapse Analytics Workspace
+## Deploy an Azure Synapse Analytics Workspace

 This template deploys necessary resources to run an Azure Synapse Analytics Workspace.